 To make a cherry vodka sour, add grenadine to your mix.
 Although many people believe grenadine is cherry juice, it is not.
 Grenadine is made from pomegranates.
 However, it acts as a sweetener and gives drinks their red appearance.

 Grenadine is made from a pomegranate, sugar, and lemon juice mix.
-These citrus flavors work well with a vodka sour to complement its lemon base.
+These citrus flavors complement their lemon base well with a vodka sour.
 The grenadine is sweet, but it won’t overpower the drink.

-Grenadine is used for many cherry-flavored drinks and substitutes even though it doesn’t contain cherry.
-To make a cherry vodka sour, add half an ounce of grenadine to your drink mix and shake.
-You can top the drink with a maraschino cherry, a lemon wedge, or a combination of both.
+Grenadine is used for many cherry-flavored drinks and substitutes, even though it doesn’t contain it.
+Add half an ounce of grenadine to your drink mix and shake to make a cherry vodka sour.
+You can top the drink with a maraschino cherry, a lemon wedge, or a combination.

 Swap Your Lemon Juice for Lime Juice in Your Vodka Sour

 Trade out your lemon juice for lime juice to create a vodka gimlet.
 You can also remove the egg whites and bitters when adding the lime juice for a tangy variation of the traditional vodka sour cocktail.

 A classic gimlet uses gin.
 However, by replacing the lemon juice with lime juice and removing a few additional elements, you can have a variation of the traditional gimlet and a spin on the conventional vodka sour cocktail.